MaWiMa/CCS/readme.txt

 todo manually, only if you want to buld your on website for testing
 ----

-_site                    # website directory, has to be createad manually _site/adoc.css           # symlink to adoc.css in root directory CCS/copies-from-original # symlink to copies from original directory CCS/de                   # directory has to be createad manually CCS/en                   # directory has to be createad manually CCS/favicon.ico          # symlink to get less error messages, not necessary CCS/inclusion            # symlink to inclusion directory _tmp                     # temporary files directory, has to be createad manually
+_site                          # website dir, to be createad manually _site/CCS/copies-from-original # symlink to copies from original dir _site/CCS/de                   # dir has to be createad manually _site/CCS/en                   # dir has to be createad manually _site/CCS/images               # symlink to images dir _site/CCS/inclusion            # symlink to inclusion directory _site/adoc.css                 # symlink to adoc.css in root dir _tmp                           # dir has to be createad manually

 ----